Walter “Ted” Shaw, CPA, FHFMA

 Winfred Parnell, MD

-Dr. Winfred Parnell is the chair of the Parkland Board of Managers and a board certified physician in obstetrics and gynecology.
+Dr. Winfred Parnell is a past chair of the Parkland Board of Managers and is a board certified physician in obstetrics and gynecology.
 Dr. Parnell practices obstetrics and gynecology at Carlos and Parnell, MD, PA, a medical practice he co-founded more than 30 years ago.
 He serves as a regional director for Doctors of America and is a member of the Parkland Foundation Physicians Council.
 He also serves as a delegate to the Texas Medical Association as well as board of directors of BBVA Compass Bank Dallas.

 Dr. Parnell previously served as a board member of the Dallas County Medical Society and for more than 15 years served as a board trustee at Medical City Hospital Dallas.
 Throughout his career, Dr. Parnell has received commendations by numerous businesses, civic and social societies for his community involvement and professional accomplishments.
 In 2004, he was named one of “The Best Doctors in Dallas” by D Magazine.
 In 2009, he was selected to represent Texas at the White Coat Ceremony on Health Care Reform at the White House.
 In February 2013, Dr. Parnell was presented with the Torch Award from the Urban League of Greater Dallas and North Central Texas in recognition of his servant leadership and professional excellence in the Dallas community.